MerrickMath/MerrickMath.github.io-APSTAT/index.md

 ---

-Welcomme to introduction to statistics.
+Welcome to introduction to statistics.
+Class updates, materials, and homework will be posted here.
+You can join the statistics schoology group using the code: VPZG-6XVG-9T8JS

+### Topics Schedule
+September 19-23: Exploratory data analysis with R

 ### In Class Materials

 ### Class Resources
 * <a href="https://www.jbstatistics.com"> JBStatistics </a>